Chicago Car Accident With A Drunk Driver? Here’s the Scoop!

 Punitive Damages in Illinois Law

-The law defines when you can claim punitive damages in a civil injury case as follows and Illinois Pattern jury Instructions show us EXACTLY what a Judge will tell the Jury about awarding punitive damages in a car accident injury trial:
+The law defines when you can claim punitive damages in a civil injury case as follows and Illinois Pattern Jury Instructions show us EXACTLY what a Judge will tell the Jury about awarding punitive damages in a car accident injury trial:

 If you find that [(Defendant’s name)] conduct was [fraudulent] [intentional] [willful and wanton] and proximately caused [injury] [damage] to the plaintiff, and if you believe that justice and the public good require it, you may award an amount of money which will punish [(Defendant’s name)] and discourage [it/him/her] and others from similar conduct.